Diversicon 32

 Naomi Kritzer

 Naomi Kritzer’s short stories have appeared in Asimov’s SF, The Magazine of Fantasy and Science Fiction, Realms of Fantasy, Strange Horizons and Tales of the Unanticipated.
 Her novels Fires of the Faithful, Turning the Storm, Freedom’s Gate, Freedom’s Apprentice and Freedom’s Sisters.
 Her short story Cat Pictures Please won the Hugo and Locus awards.
-Other novels include: Liberty’s Daughter, Chaos on the Catnet, Catfishing on the Catnet.
+Other novels include: Liberty’s Daughter, Chaos on Catnet, Catfishing on Catnet.
 She has short story collections out: Gift of the Winter King and Other Stories, and Comrade Grandmother and Other Stories.
 Naomi lives in St. Paul with her husband and two daughters.

 Blog